Overview: What are cardiac arrhythmias?

 - Healthy diet: eat five hands full of fruits and vegetables every day.
 Also make sure to drink enough.
 Sweets, fatty foods and meat should only be put on the table in moderation.

 - Sports: Exercise regularly.
-Go for a walk and keep fit with an endurance sport like cycling, jogging or swimming.
+Go for a walk and keep fit with a sport.
 Having a hard time maintaining a regular workout?
 Try different sports so that you find one that you enjoy.
 At least half an hour a day should be devoted to sports.

 Course and prognosis (cardiac arrhythmias)